Ben-Farnfield/RedRibbon/README.md

 #Red Ribbon

-A simple Android app built for [Bradford Universities][1] [Red Ribbon Society][2].
+A simple Android app built for the [Bradford University][1] society [Red Ribbon][2].

-The app will provide society members with updates on upcoming and ongoing events.
+This app will provide society members with updates on upcoming and ongoing events.

 ##Authors